 The SSR embedded in the SPS simplifies SIP signaling connections of networks.
 Due to openness of SIP, the SSR provides easy-to-use SIP adaptation to address differences between devices provided by different suppliers.
 This simplifies interconnection during site deployment or reconstruction and decreases carrier CAPEX and OPEX.

-By the end of June 2015, the Huawei SPS has been successfully deployed on more than 100 networks globally.
-The SPS has helped carriers quickly deploy LTE roaming services and laid a solid foundation for PSTN/2G/3G/4G signaling convergence, facilitating quick responses to unpredictable requirements and decreasing CAPEX and OPEX.
+The SPS has laid a solid foundation for PSTN/2G/3G/4G/5G signaling convergence, facilitating quick responses to unpredictable requirements and decreasing CAPEX and OPEX.